kev0960/ModooCode/md/inst/getsec[senter].md

 ----------------------------
-title : GETSEC[SENTER] instruction(Intel x86/64 assembly instruction)
+title : GETSEC[SENTER] (Intel x86/64 assembly instruction)
 cat_title : GETSEC[SENTER]
+ref_title : GETSEC[SENTER]
+path : /X86-64 명령어 레퍼런스
 ----------------------------
+#@ GETSEC[SENTER]

-### GETSEC[SENTER]--Enter a Measured Environment
+**Enter a Measured Environment**### Description

-**Opcode Instruction Description**

-0F 37 GETSEC[SENTER] Launch a measured environment.

-(EAX=4) EBX holds the SINIT authenticated code module physical base address.

-                ECX holds the SINIT authenticated code module size (bytes).

-                EDX controls the level of functionality supported by the measured environment launch.

-### Description

-The GETSEC[SENTER] instruction initiates the launch of a measured environment and places the initiating logical processor (ILP) into the authenticated code execution mode.
+The `GETSEC[SENTER]` instruction initiates the launch of a measured environment and places the initiating logical processor (ILP) into the authenticated code execution mode.
 The SENTER leaf of GETSEC is selected with EAX set to 4 at execution.
 The physical base address of the AC module to be loaded and authenticated is specified in EBX.
 The size of the module in bytes is specified in ECX.
 EDX controls the level of functionality supported by the measured environment launch.
 To enable the full functionality of the protected environment launch, EDX must be initialized to zero.

-The authenticated code base address and size parameters (in bytes) are passed to the GETSEC[SENTER] instruc-tion using EBX and ECX respectively.
+The authenticated code base address and size parameters (in bytes) are passed to the `GETSEC[SENTER]` instruc-tion using EBX and ECX respectively.
 The ILP evaluates the contents of these registers according to the rules for the AC module address in GETSEC[ENTERACCS].
 AC module execution follows the same rules, as set by GETSEC[ENTERACCS].

-The launching software must ensure that the TPM.ACCESS_0.activeLocality bit is clear before executing the GETSEC[SENTER] instruction.
+The launching software must ensure that the TPM.ACCESS_0.activeLocality bit is clear before executing the `GETSEC[SENTER]` instruction.

-There are restrictions enforced by the processor for execution of the GETSEC[SENTER] instruction:
+There are restrictions enforced by the processor for execution of the `GETSEC[SENTER]` instruction:

 *  Execution is not allowed unless the processor is in protected mode or IA-32e mode with CPL = 0 and EFLAGS.VM = 0.